FindMySchool LogoFindMySchool

 Best suited to pupils ready for independence, willing to engage fully with boarding community, and looking for a school where they can develop their individual passions alongside rigorous academics.
 The combination of strong results, genuine pastoral care, and the expansive programme beyond the classroom makes Moreton an exceptionally complete educational offering.

 Yes.
-Moreton ranks 263rd in England for GCSE outcomes (FindMySchool ranking), placing it in the top 6%.
-At A-level, the school ranks 304th in England, again in the top 11%.
-In 2024, 43% of GCSE grades were A*/A and 73% of A-level grades were A*-B. Beyond results, the school is recognised for outstanding pastoral care, exceptional facilities, and a culture that values individual development alongside academic achievement.
+Moreton ranks 570th out of 3,895 schools in England for GCSE academic performance.
+At A-level, the school ranks 189th out of 2,549, with 80% of grades at A*-B in 2025.
+Beyond results, the school is recognised for outstanding pastoral care, exceptional facilities, and a culture that values individual development alongside academic achievement.
 The school operates a full boarding programme with en-suite sixth-form accommodation and offers scholarships and bursaries demonstrating commitment to socioeconomic access.

 Fees vary depending on year group and whether boarding is elected.
 Prep school day fees typically range from £15,000-£20,000 annually.
 Senior school day fees are approximately £22,000-£25,000 per year.
 Boarding fees (full-time) are substantially higher, often exceeding £40,000 annually for sixth-formers due to en-suite accommodation.
 Flexible boarding (one to four nights weekly) is available at a reduced rate.
 Scholarships and bursaries are offered in academic, music, sport, and art; bursaries are means-tested.
 Prospective families should request the current prospectus from the admissions team for precise figures, as fees are reviewed annually and vary by specific year group.